Treating pressure ulcers

 Creams and ointments

-Topical preparations, such as cream and ointments, can be used to help speed up the healing process and also prevent further tissue damage.
+Topical preparations, such as creams and ointments, can be used to help speed up the healing process and prevent further tissue damage.

 If you have a pressure ulcer, you will not routinely be prescribed antibiotics.
-Antibiotics are usually only prescribed to treat an infected pressure ulcer and prevent the infection from spreading.
+These are usually only prescribed to treat an infected pressure ulcer and prevent the infection from spreading.